GTEC-UDC/linuxcnc_testbed/docs/source/doc/03_linuxcnc/08_linuxcnc_configuration.md

 ClassicLadder graphical interface.
 :::

-In our test setup, ladder logic has been used to program the operation of the LED indicator panel.
+In our testbed setup, ladder logic has been used to program the operation of the LED indicator panel.
 The program created with ClassicLadder has been saved in the `myladder.clp` file.
-To use it in LinuxCNC, it can be loaded with the following HAL command:
+To use it in LinuxCNC, it can be loaded with the following {{HAL}} command:

 ```hal
 loadusr classicladder myladder.clp -nogui
 ```

 The LinuxCNC user manual {cite}`linuxcncdoc` includes a detailed guide to ClassicLadder.
-A good introduction to ClassicLadder is "The Feral Engineer"'s "Classicladder tutorials" series on YouTube: <https://www.youtube.com/playlist?list=PLTYvfbjLClpfAfJSGhZUecgXFwVPY5e09>.
+Another good introduction to ClassicLadder is "The Feral Engineer"'s "Classicladder tutorials" series on YouTube: <https://www.youtube.com/playlist?list=PLTYvfbjLClpfAfJSGhZUecgXFwVPY5e09>.